 Westfield Kiwanis Centennial Celebration

-The Kiwanis Club of Westfield will begin its 100th year of service to the Greater Westfield community on December 18, marking the start of a year-long centennial celebration.
+The Kiwanis Club of Westfield began its second century of service to the Greater Westfield community on December 18, 2022, marking the start of a year-long centennial celebration.

 Westfield was one of 10 Kiwanis Clubs formed in New England in 1922.
 The other surviving 1922 clubs are Augusta and Lewiston-Auburn, Maine, Brattleboro, Vermont, and Greenfield, Massachusetts.